simone97212/me/Projects/Disclosures/Google Bug.md

 Research and report by **Simone Biondi**

 ---
+**Affected product:** Android Smartphones

-Affected product: Android 16 - September 2025 "Material 3 Expressive" release (QPR1)
+**Version:** Android 16 - September 2025 "Material 3 Expressive" release (QPR1)

-Bug: Bluetooth mouse crashes the phone when unlock it with face
+**Bug:** Bluetooth mouse crashes the phone when try to unlock it with face

 # Summary

 I use a bluetooth mouse for operating with my Google Pixel 9.
-With the update to Android 16, the interaction between cursor and unlock screen with face screen will crash the phone.
+With the update to Android 16 Sep 25, the interaction between cursor and unlock screen with face screen will crash the phone.

 **Steps to reproduce**